On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Numerical Study

 \subsubsection{Triangular fundamental diagram}

 Assume that link $I_3$ is dominated by the congested phase, then the supply function $S_3(t)$ is illustrated in Figure \ref{figScenario4}.
 Let us now examine the difference $|N_{down}^{\Delta_A}(t)-N_{down}^0(t)|$ for link $I_1$.
 First notice that it is entirely possible that whenever the control $u_1(t)=1$, the supply $S_3(t)=0$.
 In this case we have $N_{down}^{\Delta_A}(t)\equiv 0$ since no car can go through, while $N_{down}^0(t)$ is proportional to the integral of $S_3(t)$.
 Thus huge error is expected in this case.
 This is illustrated in Figure \ref{figspillbacktri} with two different values of $\eta_1$.
+We see from these figures that when spillback occurs, the errors grow with time roughly linearly and are within the theoretical bounds provided by \eqref{estthm2eqntri}.
 We also observe from the upper right picture that the established error bounds are tight, as they can be approached in some actual cases.